atlassian/github-for-jira/CONTRIBUTING.md

 ```
 yarn install # installs node modules
 docker-compose up # Spin up docker containers
+yarn start #Spin up websever and worker
 ```

 That's it.
-Everything is ran in docker-compose, including redis, postgres, ngrok and the app (main and worker thread).
+Dependant services ran in docker-compose, including redis, postgres, ngrok and the app (main and worker thread) run in local `yarn start`.
-If you want to debug, you can connect to the remote port of 9229 for the main thread and 9230 for the worker thread in docker.
-Any changes to the code will restart the node server automatically.
 For tests, run `yarn test`.
-If you want to run a different tunneling tool, run `docker-compose up app` instead as it will only bring up the app and its dependencies (redis & postgres).
-You can then run you tunnelling tool to point to `http://app:8080`.
+If you want to run a different tunneling tool, run `docker-compose up redis postgres localstack cryptor` and `yarn start` instead as it will only bring up the app and its dependencies (redis & postgres).
+You can then run you tunnelling tool to point to `http://localhost:8080`.

 ### Installing the App